usgs/wdfn-blog/content/boxplot_defs.md

 }
 ```

-We’ll use this function in the next section.
+We'll use this function in the next section.

 Framework function
 ------------------

-Finally, we can bring all of those elements together into a single list
-for `ggplot2` to use.
-While we’re at it, we can create a function that
-is flexible for both linear and logarithmic scales, as well as grouped
-boxplots.
-It’s a bit clunky because you need to specify the upper and
-lower limits of the plot.
-Much of the USGS style requirements depend on
-specific upper and lower limits, so I decided this was an acceptable
-solution for this post.
-There’s almost certainly a slicker way to do
-that, but for now, it works:
+Finally, we can bring all of those elements together into a single list for `ggplot2` to use.
+While we're at it, we can create a function that is flexible for both linear and logarithmic scales, as well as grouped boxplots.
+It's a bit clunky because you need to specify the upper and lower limits of the plot.
+Much of the USGS style requirements depend on specific upper and lower limits, so I decided this was an acceptable solution for this post.
+There's almost certainly a slicker way to do that, but for now, it works:

 ``` r
 boxplot_framework <- function(upper_limit,